 You just live!
 Alcohol free.
 Compulsion free.
 Addiction free.

 I get the fear.
 I understand it.
 I've felt it too.

-But seriously, you’ve got to feel the fear and do it anyway (to use a well-worn phrase).
+But seriously, you've got to feel the fear and do it anyway.
 Take the leap.
 Know that you will get to a happy place.
-Know that the lies you believe about alcohol’s supposedly positive benefits are all bullshit.
+Know that the lies you believe about alcohol's supposedly positive benefits are all bullshit.
 Know that you will become a person who just moves through their life without struggling with addiction.

-And then you too can become that empathetic person who passes on the message to those behind us.
-You can tell them you understand what it’s like to be locked in a boozy hell, but reassure them that sobriety is not the ticket to a boring, miserable life.
+And then pass the message on.
+Tell others them you understand what it's like to be locked in a boozy hell, but reassure them that sobriety is not the ticket to a boring, miserable life.
 Far from it.
 It is the gateway to finding your true, authentic self and ultimately (hopefully) a lovely feeling of tranquility and inner calm.